latest nhpb_banner 1__compressed2

 • Private Pay Meals are for residents that are wishing to have a free hot, noon-time meal delivered to their home.
 Call 979-823-2203

 Single mothers in Brazos County, Chambers, Montgomery and nearby region can get help too.
-There are grant programs, financial aid, benefits and other resources.
+There are grant programs, benefits that give priority to single parents and other resources.
 A goal is around basic needs of food, housing and stability for the kid.
 Locate single mom benefits.

-There are learning centers throughout the region.
+• There are learning centers throughout the region.
 These are filled with rich materials that help children grow and learn.
 All activities offered will be planned to respect each child’s abilities and age.
-Teachers and staff that work with the non-profit agency will also provide an observational assessment of each child and this will be done routinely to identify goals.
+Teachers and staff that work with the non-profit agency.

-Head Start also supports children with disabilities.
+• Head Start also supports children with disabilities.
 They will be fully included in classrooms and home based activities.
-The program is full inclusion and all children from the region will be able to receive the full range of services and activities.
 The BVCAA also works closely with the local public schools to assure that children with disabilities receive all the special support and services they need.
 The main phone numbers and locations are below.

 Financial stability and help with building savings is offered from Goal$avers.
 This was set up as a partnership between the Brazos Valley Community Action Agency, Inc. as well as the United Way of Brazos Valley.
 It empowers low to moderate income participants as they pursue Homeownership or a post-secondary education such as associate, bachelor, graduate and/or trade school degrees.
 There are also some matching grant components of the Goal$avers program.